 The New Zealand branch is part of American Income Life Insurance Company Limited.
-As described in Note 16, the assets of the Branch are legally available for the satisfaction of debts of the entire company, not solely those appearing on the accompanying balance sheet and its debts may result in claims against assets not appearing thereon.
+As described in Note 16, the assets of the branch, other than those held in custodial fund are legally available for the satisfaction of debts of the entire company, not solely those appearing on the accompanying balance sheet and its debts may result in claims against assets not appearing thereon.
 Our opinion is not modified in respect of this matter.